pabiglesiasc/walkboost/README.md

-# boosting-walk
+# Walk Boost
-AI hybrid-system to beat the market
+A web application to create trading systems based on boosting algorithms